10 Best Anime And Manga Shops In Tokyo, Japan

 best anime and manga stores in tokyo

 Anime and manga are two of the staples in Japanese culture, and Tokyo, the capital city of Japan, makes no exception.
 The city is full of hidden gems that are known by connoisseurs only.
 The first place to go to is Akihabara, also known as the mecca for anime and manga otaku, a place full of specialty stores with rich anime offerings.
 Those lucky enough might even catch the Comic Market (Comiket), which takes place twice a year and is the largest anime-related event and party.
 If you’re curious to understand otaku better, or you’re already an anime fan looking for the best shops in Tokyo, we’ve got you covered.
-Here are the best anime and manga stores in Tokyo, Japan.
+Here are the best anime and manga shops in Tokyo, Japan.

 Check out these guesthouses as well for your accommodation needs if you’re planning a trip to Tokyo soon.